jhu-dvrk/dvrk-readthedocs/docs/pages/setup/introduction.rst

 .. note::

    As of 2024, there is no dVRK support for the Si/Xi surgeon's console.
-So what is commonly referred to as a "dVRK Si" is usually built around the da Vinci Si patient's side (SUJ, PSMs, ECM) and a da Vinci S surgeon's console.
+So what is commonly referred to as a "dVRK-Si" is usually built around the da Vinci Si patient's side (SUJ, PSMs, ECM) and a da Vinci S surgeon's console.